Americans roll in sunshine and fog to win the Walker Cup for 5th straight time

 U.S. Amateur champion Mason Howell capped off his amazing summer by scratching out a halve with Connor Graham in a tight match of 18-year-olds, going 2-0-1 for the week.

-Stewart Hagestad, the veteran of this U.S. team, holed a 20-foot birdie putt on the par-3 15th for a 4-and-3 victory that assured the Americans keeping the cut, and Preston Stout secured an outright win when he held off Luke Poulter, 2 and 1.
+Stewart Hagestad, the veteran of this U.S. team playing in his fifth Walker Cup, holed a 20-foot birdie putt on the par-3 15th for a 4-and-3 victory that assured the Americans keeping the cup, and Preston Stout secured an outright win when he held off Luke Poulter, 2 and 1.

+The fog was so thick there was a slight delay when players couldn't see the green over the ocean on the par-3 16th hole.
+By then, it was over except for the final score.

+“I don’t know if I’ve ever seen a Walker Cup team bring it like they did this afternoon in singles,” U.S. captain Nathan Smith said.

 This is the longest winning streak for the Americans since they won eight in row from 1973 through 1987.
 Unlike the Walker Cup two years ago at St. Andrews, the powerful U.S. team didn't need any Sunday heroics.